 - Member Allocation journals - Income and expense transactions are allocated to members on a daily basis.
 This will allow Simple Fund 360 to calculate the daily profit/loss that is attributable to each member of the fund and provides you with real-time member balances.

-Year End Create Entries
+Year-End Create Entries

-This needs to be activated by the Simple Fund 360 user at year end and will:
+This needs to be activated by the Simple Fund 360 user at year-end and will:

-- Finalise investment revaluations at 30 June;
+- Finalise investment revaluations as at 30 June;

 - Calculate PDIT/FITB (If the fund is applying Tax Effect Accounting);